-A table named fors_eop_param.fits is available in the calibration directory.
-This table contains the Earth Orientation Parameter as a function of time (MJD-OBS).
+Two tables named fors1/2_eop_param.fits are available in the calibration directory.
+The table contains the Earth Orientation Parameter as a function of time (MJD-OBS).
 An updated version of this table may be downloaded by using the recipe fors_eop.
+This file is needed for the calculation of the barycentric correction.